gastonlucero/ignite-persistence/README.md

 A simple example to show how it works (We will use Postgres has database, and Scala)

-Lets started , add the following dependencies in your build.sbt file:
+To get started, add the following dependencies in your build.sbt file:

     libraryDependencies ++= Seq(
        "org.apache.ignite" % "ignite-core" % "2.6.0",